swiftlang/swift-evolution/proposals/0235-add-result.md

 ## Source compatibility

-This is an additive change, but could conflict with `Result` types already defined.
+This is an additive change, but work done to improve type name shadowing has made it a non-issue.

 ## Effect on ABI stability